 Strong programs, outcomes and impact are delivered by strong organisations with a sustainable business model and diverse revenue streams.
 They are well resourced with professional staff who are committed to delivering excellence, they understand the benefits of strategic collaboration, are adaptable, resilient, innovative, and have their ear to the ground.

-Too many good organisations are under-resourced and are unable achieve their potential.
+Too many good organisations are under-resourced and are unable to achieve their potential.
 We believe that building organisational capacity is a wise investment for achieving long-term outcomes.
 Every one of the 22 capacity building grants funded in FY17 will at the very least provide an additional resource to operations and hopefully, deliver long-term benefits that align with our vision.
-Some are riskier than others, and tend to be the ones that will take a significant length of time to develop, but are considered by the Trustees as a risk worth taking.
+Some are riskier than others, and these tend to be the ones that will take a significant length of time to develop, but are considered by the Trustees as a risk worth taking.

 An issue for many organisations is poor business development capacity that directly impacts on their ability to generate revenue.
 In FY17 we supported Ballarat International Foto Biennale, BalletLab, Central Victorian Biolinks Alliance, Melbourne Youth Orchestras, and SPELD to develop and implement long-term revenue generating strategies.